vexide/website/src/content/blog/serial-deep-dive.md

 ![WriteKeyValuePacket Structure](/blog/write_kv.png)

-Host bound CDC2 packets are very similar with the addition of an ACK code just after the header.
+Host-bound CDC2 packets are very similar with the addition of an ACK code just after the header.
 When `vex-v5-serial` decodes CDC2 packets, it will first decode the entire packet and then later the ACK code will be checked.
 If it is not [`Cdc2Ack::Ack`](https://docs.rs/vex-v5-serial/latest/vex_v5_serial/packets/cdc2/enum.Cdc2Ack.html) an error will be thrown with more info about the cause of failure.

 ### Irregular Packets